findonflow/find/Overview.md

 You can post thought (what we call Think like Tweet as to Twitter), share medias, reThink (quote and post on top), edit, delete, hide and react to thoughts.

-Thoughts are still in alpha stage, we are still forging the ability to share and point to NFTs / any onchain assets, adding reply function, publish with tag and get fetched / categorized by the tags, etc.
+Thoughts are still in alpha stage, we are still forging the ability to share and point to NFTs / any onchain assets, adding reply function, access(all)lish with tag and get fetched / categorized by the tags, etc.

 This will be very important part of social mapping